What Does it Mean to Study Hospitality Management?

 For those not interested in pursuing a full degree, or those who need a short program to round out their skills, other colleges offer certificate programs.
 These focused courses allow experienced professionals to add a hospitality dimension to existing business skills, or brush up on new developments in the industry.

-What Can You Do With a College Major in Hospitality Management?
+What Can You Do With a College Degree in Hospitality Management?

 The diversity of careers in tourism and hospitality makes it impossible to cover every job description.
 But with increasing levels of education, you open up the door to more opportunities, different branches in the field, and locations around the world.

-As a hotel manager, you will be responsible for making a "home away from home" for business travelers and vacationers.
-You'll oversee the daily operations for the 'front of house' and 'back of house' staff, based on the guidelines set by the owners (or the top executive staff, in the case of larger chains).
-In your approximately 55-hour workweek, you'll field complaints from customers, ensure the premises are kept clean, hire and train new staff, order and maintain supplies, oversee advertising and marketing, and monitor accounting practices.
+A hotel manager is responsible for making a "home away from home" for business travelers and vacationers.
+They oversee the daily operations for the 'front of house' and 'back of house' staff, based on the guidelines set by the owners (or the executive staff, in the case of larger chains).
+They field complaints from customers, check that the premises are kept clean, hire and train new staff, order and maintain supplies, oversee advertising and marketing, and monitor accounting.

 Many companies now consider a bachelor's degree in hospitality to be a minimum requirement for management positions.
-General business degrees can also be applied, but you will be expected to have considerably more hotel experience to be considered.
+General business degrees can also be applied, but you may need considerably more hotel experience to be considered.

 Certification is not a career requirement for hotel managers, but is offered by professional groups such as the Educational Institute of the American Hotel and Lodging Association, if you want to further boost your career credentials.